THREE IN THE MAGIC CARPET RIDE TRILOGY

 "I want a divorce."

-marriage in 1984 was short-lived, a year and a cup of coffee.
-Pat was an
+marriage to Pat was short-lived, a year and a cup of coffee.

 interesting woman.
 I could write a book or I

-could write a paragraph.
-I think I will settle for a
+could write a few paragraphs.
+Let's settle for

 We didn't drink, smoke, gamble or cheat.
 So what was there to argue about?
 Well,